william-dawson/NTPoly/ReadMe.md

 to get started.

 NTPoly uses CMake as a build system.
 First, take a look in the Targets directory.
-You'll find a list of .cmake files which have example configurations on popular systems.
+You'll find a list of `.cmake` files which have example configurations on popular systems.
 You should copy one of these files, and create your own mymachine.cmake file.
 Then, cd into the Build directory, and type:
 > cmake -DCMAKE_TOOLCHAIN_FILE=../Targets/mymachine.cmake ..

 There are a few options you can pass to CMake to modify the build.
 You can set `-DCMAKE_BUILD_TYPE=Debug` for debugging purposes.
-You can set the install directory using the standard `-DCMAKE_INSTALL_PREFIX=/path/to/dir` You can also set `-DFORTRAN_ONLY=YES` if you want to only build the Fortran interface.
+You can set the install directory using the standard `-DCMAKE_INSTALL_PREFIX=/path/to/dir`.
+You can also set `-DFORTRAN_ONLY=YES` if you want to only build the Fortran interface.
 Note that with just the Fortran interface, it is not possible to perform local tests.